Azure/azure-service-operator/docs/hugo/content/guide/breaking-changes/breaking-changes-v2.2.0.md

 ## Removed un-used Status properties

-The below fields are never returned from the service and end up being an empty string always.
+These fields are never returned from the service and end up being an empty string always.
 The changes here do not affect the users, hence **no action is required**.
 * MachineLearningServices:
   * UserAccountCredentials_STATUS.AdminUserPassword
   * UserAccountCredentials_STATUS.AdminUserSshPublicKey